• Skip to primary navigation

 Step 2: Marinate Them

-To make the spare ribs more moist, tender, and juicy, I like to marinate the meat first before I mix in the cornstarch.
-The marinate is basically a mini brine, which allows the pork to absorb some of the water and keeps them plump and juicier.
+To make the spare ribs more moist, tender, and juicy, I marinate the meat first before mixing in the cornstarch.

-If you add the corn starch too early during the marination step, the corn starch creates a barrier that prevents the pork from benefitting from the brine from the marinade.
+If you add the corn starch too early during the marination step, the corn starch creates a barrier that prevents the pork from absorbing the marinade.

-To make the homemade black bean sauce, combine the reconstituted fermented black beans, soy sauce, garlic, water, sugar, and sesame oil together and mix it together with the spare ribs in a large bowl and marinate it for 20 minutes.
+To make the homemade black bean sauce, combine the reconstituted fermented black beans, soy sauce, garlic, water, cooking wine, salt, sugar, and sesame oil and mix it with the spare ribs in a large bowl and marinate it for 20 minutes.

-When you are ready to put the Chinese spare ribs into the steamer, mix in the cornstarch evenly over the meat and place it in a dish and then give it a drizzle of 1 tablespoon of oil and you're good to go.
+When you are ready to put the Chinese spare ribs into the steamer, place them onto a plate and ensure they are all in a single layer, which will help them cook evenly and more quickly.
+Then drizzle one tablespoon of oil, and, you're good to go.

 Step 3: Steam the Spare Ribs